 Time to get dirty and create a kitchen garden for inside or an herb / veggie garden outside.
-Get researching about what grows well where (and in the crazy climes of the Highlands), then head to the nursery with $50 to buy plants, soil, pots or whatever you need to create a fab mini garden.
-Here's a list of local nurseries and garden centres.
+Get researching about what grows well where (and in the crazy climes of the Highlands), then head to the nursery with $50 to buy plants, soil, pots or whatever you need to create a fab mini garden - we are lovin' the Kids Seed Kits at Native Grace Nursery's gift shop!
+Here's a list of local nurseries and garden centres to visit.

 If the kids love to jump on a skateboard or getting tricky with their scooters, head to a local skate park.
-Head to Bowral Skate Park on Ascot Road, Moss Vale Skate Park on Donkin Avenue or Yerrinbool Oval (the new Bundanoon Skate Park will be open later this year) where the kids can tick-tack or kick-flip for hours.
+Bowral Skate Park is on Ascot Road, Moss Vale Skate Park on Donkin Avenue, Yerrinbool Oval has one or head to the recently opened Bundanoon Skate Park where the kids can tick-tack or kick-flip for hours.
 Follow it up with an ice cream – here’s a list of places to get some yummo ice cream or gelato locally.

 Kids love a fab indoor play centre!
 Neenys Playhouse in Mittagong is open six days a week (closed Mondays) and is the perfect way to burn up some school holiday energy for kids 11 and under.
 And you can have a sneaky coffee while the kids slide, jump, run and bounce!

 Got a mini history buff in the family?
 Harper’s Mansion at Berrima is an interesting look into what life in the Highlands was like back in the 1830’s.
 And there is an awesome garden maze – THAT will keep the kids busy!
-Finish off your visit to Berrima by popping into Mrs Oldbucks Pantry or the Lolly Swagman for some traditional sweets.
-Harper’s Mansion is open on Saturdays, Sundays and public holidays.
-They have an awesome family deal – just $25 for two adults plus children.
+Finish off your visit to Berrima by popping into the Lolly Swagman for some traditional sweets.
+Harper’s Mansion is open every first and third weekend of the month.
+They have an awesome family deal – just $26.99 for two adults plus children or 1 adult and three kids - tickets are done via timed entry and can be bought online.
 And if you’re just going to wander around the garden and maze, kids under 16 are free.
 Very cool!
-Just a note for you though.
-They are closed for the New Year break but will reopen Saturday 18 January.
-And it's good to check in with them before you go to make sure they're open.

 So many fab parks and playgrounds for kids to get outdoors and for you to kick back in some green space while they swing, climb and jump.
 We love the playground at what is called the Berrima Market Place, right in the centre of town.
 And the kids love it too – we reckon it’s the flying fox that makes it so popular!
 Lake Alexandra is also awesome to scoot around!
 Here’s a list of local parks to head to for a picnic and a play.